Polycystic Ovary Syndrome PCOS

 Hormonal imbalances, family history of reproductive conditions, early menarche, nulliparity, and chronic pelvic inflammatory disease.

-Co-existing health conditions such as thyroid disorders, insulin resistance, or autoimmune conditions may compound the risk of developing Polycystic Ovary Syndrome PCOS.
+Co-existing health conditions such as thyroid disorders, insulin resistance, or autoimmune conditions may compound the risk.

 When to Seek Emergency Care